 - Adoption of ASU 2016-13 Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments ("CECL").
 In response to the COVID-19 pandemic, in March 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law and includes a provision that permits financial institutions to defer temporarily the use of CECL.
 However, in a related action, the joint federal bank regulatory agencies issued an interim final rule that allows banking organizations to mitigate the effects of the CECL accounting standard in their regulatory capital.
-Banking organizations that are required under U.S. accounting standards to adopt CECL this year can elect to mitigate the estimated cumulative regulatory capital effects of CECL for up to two years.
+Banking organizations that are required under U.S. accounting standards to adopt CECL this year can elect to mitigate the estimated cumulative regulatory capital effects of CECL or up to two years.
 This two-year delay is in addition to the three-year transition period that the agencies had already made available.
 The Company has elected to adopt the option provided by the interim final rule, which will largely delay the effects of CECL on its regulatory capital for the next two years, after which the effects will be phased-in over a three-year period from January 1, 2022 through December 31, 2024.
 Under the interim final rule, the amount of adjustments to regulatory capital deferred until the phase-in period includes both the initial impact of our adoption of CECL at January 1, 2020 and 25% of subsequent changes in our allowance for credit losses during each quarter of the two-year period ended December 31, 2021. - Asset quality.
 Prior to COVID-19, we had experienced slightly improving asset quality trends that reflected stable U.S. unemployment rates and consumer confidence.
-In addition, over-30 day loan delinquencies as a percentage of period-end loan receivables decreased to 3.13% at June 30, 2020 from 4.43% at June 30, 2019, primarily driven by an improvement in customer payment behavior and the effects of the sale of the Walmart consumer portfolio.
-Forbearance actions we have taken for our customers impacted by COVID-19 have also contributed to a temporary reduction in the Company's delinquencies as customers are not incurring changes to their delinquent status while enrolled in this short-term program.
-These accounts may not advance to the next delinquency cycle, including eventually to charge-off, in the same time frame that would have occurred had the forbearance relief not been granted.
-We anticipate that the current levels of filings for unemployment benefits in the United States, while partially mitigated by the effects of governmental actions such as the CARES Act which included unemployment benefits currently scheduled to expire in July 2020, will result in an increase in the Company's delinquencies and net charge-off rate in the second half of 2020 and into 2021, as compared to the prior year.
-Similarly, we have experienced an increase to our allowance for credit losses and provision for credit losses during the three and six months ended June 30, 2020 attributable to the impact of COVID-19.
-To the extent the current environment continues beyond our expectations or deteriorates further, we may experience further increases to our allowance for credit losses and provision for credit losses related to COVID-19. - Retailer share arrangement payments under our program agreements.
+In addition, over-30 day loan delinquencies as a percentage of period-end loan receivables decreased to 2.67% at September 30, 2020 from 4.47% at September 30, 2019, primarily driven by an improvement in customer payment behavior.
+Beginning in March 2020, we have taken certain forbearance actions for our customers impacted by COVID-19.
+Through September 30th, we have granted minimum payment forbearance to a cumulative total of approximately 2.0 million accounts, or \$3.8 billion in account balances at the time of forbearance.
+At September 30th, only 0.1 million accounts or \$227 million in account balances remained in forbearance.
+To date, while not having a material impact to the Company's overall delinquency metrics at September 30, 2020, we have experienced a higher incidence rate of accounts becoming delinquent following their exit from these short-term programs, as compared to accounts that did not enter the forbearance program.
+We anticipate that this post-program performance and the current levels of filings for unemployment benefits in the United States, while partially mitigated by the effects of governmental actions such as the CARES Act which included unemployment benefits that expired in July 2020, will result in an increase from current levels in the Company's delinquencies and net charge-off rate for the remainder of 2020 and into 2021.
+Similarly, we have experienced an increase to our allowance for credit losses and provision for credit losses related to COVID-19. - Retailer share arrangement payments under our program agreements.
 To the extent we experience further reductions in interest income and also increases in expected net charge-offs related to COVID-19 discussed above, we expect that the growth in absolute terms of our payments to our partners under our retailer share arrangements, compared to the prior year, will decrease.